 A study of 7 years of national trends in England and Wales considered the potential sexual health implications of this peak in Christmas sex .
 One such consequence is, of course, unintended pregnancy.
 As some evidence that a higher than usual number of unplanned conceptions occurring in the month of December, this study revealed that the abortion rate consistently peaks in the first quarter of each year.
 Likewise, the birth rate among unmarried women typically peaks in the third quarter of each year.

 Beyond pregnancy-related outcomes, the researchers found a consistent peak in diagnoses of several sexually transmitted infections during the first quarter of each year, including increases in chlamydia, herpes, trichomoniasis, and syphilis.
 Sexual health clinics typically reported offering the most HIV tests in the first quarter as well.
 Again, these findings suggest that we have more people taking fewer precautions in December.

-So if you’re planning to get lucky this holiday season, then please do yourself and your partner a favor and give the gift of safe sex.
-It's the one gift that everyone can appreciate and no one will consider returning.
+So if you think you might get lucky this holiday season, please do yourself and your partner a favor and give the gift of safe sex.
+It's one gift that everyone can appreciate and no one will consider returning.

 Wellings, K., Macdowall, W., Catchpole, M., & Goodrich, J. (1999).
 Seasonal variations in sexual activity and their implications for sexual health promotion.
 Journal of the Royal Society of Medicine, 92, 60-64.

 Scott-Sheldon, L. A. J., Carey, M. P., & Carey, K. B. (2010).
 Alcohol and risky sexual behavior among heavy drinking college students.
 AIDS and Behavior, 14, 845-853.